Updated: Jun 6

 6. USEFUL EXTRAS

-These are the noise cancelling headphones I use whilst editing
+These are the noise cancelling headphones I use whilst editing, they help stop Tania from distracting me!

 I store all my SD cards in this waterproof SD card case.